gbgabiola/todos/README.md

 # Requirements

-## Version 1
+## Version 2

-- [x] It should have a place to store todos
-- [x] It should have a way to display todos
-- [x] It should have a way to add todo
+- [ ] It should have a function to add todo
-- [x] It should have a way to edit todo
+- [ ] It should have a function to edit todo
-- [x] It should have a way to remove todo
+- [ ] It should have a function to remove todo